 Police activities are an integral part of the region's safe system approach.
-Police enforcement and prevention-based activities in the Bay of Plenty will continue to target the 'fatal five' contributing factors to fatal and serious crashes:
+Police enforcement and an increasing focus on prevention-based activities in the Bay of Plenty will continue to target the known causative factors for fatal and serious crashes:

-- Speed targeting excess speeds and inappropriate speed for road conditions while working with road controlling authorities on appropriate speed zoning. - Alcohol and drug driving using a general deterrence approach to remove affected drivers from the network and dissuade others from driving impaired before they start.

-- Restraints through targeted enforcement and co-operative education initiatives, improve the wearing rate and decrease the injury rate arising from not using vehicle restraints. - Dangerous and careless driving targeted enforcement of high risk behaviours with a timely and effective response. - High-risk drivers through both enforcement and education reduce the impact of high risk drivers on the network.
+- Speed targeting excess speeds and inappropriate speed for road conditions while working with road controlling authorities on appropriate speed zoning. - Impaired driving using a general deterrence approach to remove affected drivers from the network and dissuade others from driving impaired before they start. - Restraints through targeted enforcement and co-operative education initiatives, improve the wearing rate and decrease the injury rate arising from not using vehicle restraints. - High-risk drivers a focus on preventing high risk behaviours and a timely and effective response to any calls for service. - Distractions the use of cell phones and other in car behaviours.